OpenDB#

 • dbLib

-All database objects have a 32bit object identifier accessed with the dbObject::getOID base class member function that returns a uint.
+All database objects have a 32bit object identifier accessed with the dbObject::getOID base class member function that returns a uint32_t.
 This identifier is preserved across save/restores of the database so it should be used to reference database object by data structures instead of pointers if the reference lifetime is across database save/restores.
 OIDs allow the database to have exactly the same layout across save/restores.

 Create Physical Cluster#